tmakatos/qemu/docs/devel/vfio-user.rst

 this document.

-The following sections describe the set of messages that implement the VFIO device model over a UNIX domain socket.
+The following sections describe the set of messages that implement the VFIO interface over a socket.
 In many cases, the messages are direct translations of data structures used in the ioctl() implementation.
 Messages derived from ioctl()s will have a name derived from the ioctl() command name.
 E.g., the VFIO_GET_INFO ioctl() command becomes a VFIO_USER_GET_INFO message.
-The purpose for this reuse is to share as much code as feasible with the ioctl() implementation.
+The purpose of this reuse is to share as much code as feasible with the ioctl() implementation.

 Connection Initiation
 ^^^^^^^^^^^^^^^^^^^^^